Trindade and Martim Vaz: 19th to 20th century

 In 1839, the Ross expedition made a brief stop on Trindade, as chronicled by Robert McCormick.
 He described Pico Monumento as the "Nine Pin Rock".

 In 1889, Edward Frederick Knight went treasure hunting on the island.
 He was unsuccessful but he wrote a detailed description of the island and his expedition, titled The Cruise of the Alerte.

 In 1893 another Franco-American, James Harden-Hickey, claimed the island and declared himself as James I, Prince of Trinidad.
 According to James Harden-Hickey's plans, Trinidad, after being recognized as an independent country, would become a military dictatorship and have him as dictator.
 He designed postage stamps, a national flag, and a coat of arms; established a chivalric order, the "Cross of Trinidad"; bought a schooner to transport colonists; appointed M. le Comte de la Boissiere as secretary of state; opened a consular office at 217 West 36th Street in New York City; and even issued government bonds to finance construction of infrastructure on the island.
 Despite his plans, his idea was ridiculed or ignored by the world.

 In July 1895, the British again tried to take possession of this strategic position in the Atlantic.
 The British planned to use the island as a cable station.
-However, Brazilian diplomatic efforts, along with Portuguese support, reinstated Trindade Island to Brazilian sovereignty.
+However, Brazilian diplomatic efforts, along with permission from Portugal, reinstated Trindade Island to Brazilian sovereignty.